araffin/robotics-rl-srl/README.md

 ## Known issues

 The inverse kinematics function has trouble finding a solution when the arm is fully straight and the arm must bend to reach the requested point.

+## Acknowledgments

+This work is supported by the [DREAM project](http://www.robotsthatdream.eu) through the European Union Horizon 2020 FET research and innovation program under grant agreement No 640891.